no thanks <-- back to

 over the course of an entire run -- regardless

-of traffic level (such as at 3:00 A.M.) -- have
+of traffic level -- have never saved a life.

-with their toys.
+It's little boys playing with their toys.

 gas leaf blowers: